 - Doesn’t come assembled

-- The coating tends to rust after being used often
+- The coating tends to rust with regular exposure to the elements

 2. Weber 46510001 Spirit E310

 The Weber Spirit E310 is another highly recommended option for RV campers looking for a propane grill to use outside.
-You will be able to easily throw on some food and begin cooking thanks to the three stainless steel burners within the grill that supply roughly 32,000 BTU per hour!
-Similar to the Char-Griller 3001, the Weber Spirit E310 has an Electronic Crossover ignition system that can be started by simply pushing a button.
+This grill has an Electronic Crossover ignition system that can be started by simply pushing a button.
+You can easily throw on some food and begin cooking thanks to the 3 stainless-steel burners within the grill that supply roughly 32,000 BTU per hour!

 One thing that will instantly stand out about this grill is the price.
-Most interested consumers will find this grill for well over $500.
-While this grill most definitely has a lot to offer, the price suggests it is more of an investment rather than a simple purchase.
+It is typically listed for at least $500.
+While this grill most definitely has a lot to offer, the price makes it quite an investment.